liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

 iteration.
 For this solve ARKode provides several choices, including the option of a user-supplied linear solver module.
-The linear solver modules distributed with ARKode are organized into two families: a *direct* family comprising direct linear solvers for dense or banded matrices, and a *spils* family comprising scaled, preconditioned, iterative (Krylov) linear solvers.
+The linear solver modules distributed with ARKode are organized into two families: a *direct* family comprising direct linear solvers for dense, banded or sparse matrices, and a *spils* family comprising scaled, preconditioned, iterative (Krylov) linear solvers.
 The methods offered through these modules are as follows: